 If you live in a warm climate or centrally heated rooms, regular misting is necessary to prevent dehydration in the plant.
 You can drizzle the orchid using a fine, light spray to moisten the leaves.

-You can mist the plant in the morning that allows the water to evaporate throughout the warm day.
+You can mist the plant in the morning that allowing the water to evaporate throughout the warm day.
 Don’t mist it during the evening or night-time as evaporation slows at this time, and excess moisture can damage the orchid or cause bacterial rot.

 Orchids love humidity, and you can maintain humidity around the plant by placing the pot on a tray of wet pebbles or clay pellets.
 Keep these pebbles damp, but don’t put the pot inside a pool of water.